amis-erc20/uniswap-info/README.md

 Then run tools/pull_exchanges.py after, passing in infura project id.

 # TODO
+- BUGFIX: Show zero APR when no liquidity is provided
 - Handle transfers of pool tokens
 - Use Uniswap API instead of web3 directly
 - Add more data like total exchange volume, total transaction count, overall transaction size.